City Unscripted

 Tempozan Harbor Village with ferris wheel and harbor views near Osaka Aquarium

-The Osaka Aquarium also connects to Tempozan Harbor Village, which gives you great views of Osaka Bay and the port areas that have been crucial to our city's development.
+The Osaka Aquarium also connects to Tempozan Harbor Village, which gives you great views of Osaka Bay and the port areas crucial to our city's development.
 You can see how Osaka has always been connected to the inland sea and international trade.

 Insider knowledge: The Osaka Aquarium is much less crowded on weekday mornings.
-If you're planning a day trip that includes multiple attractions, start here early.
+If you're planning a day trip with multiple attractions, start here early.

 Traditional Japanese artifacts and cultural displays at the Osaka Museum Photo by keiko Tokuriki on Unsplash